 Above: From our story Vintage NOS ceramic tile border sizzle strips for sale — Mosaic Tile company, Zanesville, Ohio.
 We spotted this delicious stash for sale on eBay.
 Yes, you can occasionally find this tile New Old Stock (NOS) vintage.
 However, I wouldn’t hold my breath, especially because you’re going to need a lot of it to run around the entire perimeter of a bathroom (unless you take Sarah’s approach, see below.)

-Of course, World of Tile had some.
+Of course, World of Tile had some real beauties.
 Ugh.

 Three photos above: Roundhouse Sarah snapped up a bunch of the eBay stash and very creatively, mixed and matched it in her parents’ bathroom remodel.
 Fabulous!
 See Robert and Caroline’s mid century home with dreamy St. Charles kitchen cabinets.